citelab/JAMScript/docker.md

+## Installing and Using JAMScript Containers

+Docker install get the latest.

 This step assumes you have already downloaded the JAMScript source following the instructions [here](../get-src).

 Ensure you have the latest Node.js (> 8.0.0) and npm (> 5.0.0) installed on your system.